 Lets talk some truth about those Security Questions or Password Validation questions so many sites, like your bank or your health insurance are requiring.
 The real answers are all over your social media my love.
 Yes.
 Your hometown, first school, high school, best friend, mothers maiden name-Hello- she for sure follows you!
 Your favorite color and food.
 I'm betting you made that public somewhere.

-The bank, the insurance company, anyone asking these questions doesn't really care what the answers are--there's no law that says your bank or health insurance need the actual truth to these questions. these questions are for YOU to prove you're actually you when you login.
-So grab a pen and add some creative answers- that are just for you to know and remember.
+The bank, the insurance company, anyone asking these questions doesn't really care what the answers are--there's no law that says your bank or health insurance companies need the actual truth to these questions.
+These questions are for YOU to prove you're actually you when you login.
+So grab a pen and add some creative answers- that are only you will know and remember.
+I keep mine in my password book btw.

 - Don't use actual "real" answers to security validation questions when you create the validation.
 Mothers maiden name, grandpas first name?
 Answer: Yacht Favorite Food: Sky You get the idea

-- Change up those "Extra security questions" for different companies- just in case one gets hacked. with made up answers to things like, "What's your favorite food?" and "What's your mothers maiden name?"
+- Change up those "Extra security questions" for different companies- just in case one gets hacked—with made up answers to things like, "What's your favorite hobby? and "What was the name of your first pet?"

 I love our new linen password book, because each entry leaves room for these questions and answers.
 And-it's so pretty!